jimshowalter/architecture-enforcer/README.md

 ## Useful Patterns ##

-This tool is not prescriptive about how you define your architecture.

-When defining your project's target state, there are some useful patterns you might want to use.
+This tool is not prescriptive about how you define your target state.
+However, there are some useful patterns you might want to use.

 Components can be "simple", where both the API and implementation of the component are combined, or can be "paired", where the API and implementation are separated.

+Paired components:

-Paired components move the codebase in the direction of dependency injection, where the implementations chosen at runtime (including during testing) can vary without consumers of the API portions of components being aware anything has changed.
+* Move the codebase in the direction of dependency injection, where the implementations chosen at runtime (including during testing) can vary without consumers of the API portions of components being aware anything has changed.

-Paired components enforce the idea that calls are only allowed to "come in through the front door".
+* Enforce the idea that calls are only allowed to "come in through the front door".

-To define target state this way:
+To define your target state this way:

 * Put the APIs for paired components in a single layer.